 Much of the audit process is about liability and responsibility, which is why Airbnb should not be part of a corporate lodging programme – the accountability is with a local host, who is a member of the public, not a company, and Airbnb does not take responsibility for the stay.

 No-one can visit every hotel in their programme to do a site inspection, but it’s important that an employer has briefed travellers about risk.
 Employees that have a bad experience share this on platforms such as Tripadvisor or social networks, so hotels with a poor reputation have difficulty making a profit; the market regulates itself.

 Numerous standards have been set for an audit and many companies still sell these services, which are essential, but as the market changes from owning a direct relationship with a hotel to chain relationships or more reliance on platforms, companies are conducting audits in a more decentralised way.

-The TMC: Pauline Houston, senior global director – hotel strategy & sales, American Express Global Business Travel
+The Travel Management Company: An agency which manages business travel for a company.: Pauline Houston, senior global director – hotel strategy & sales, American Express Global Business Travel

 Hotel auditing appears only occasionally in RFPs, and clients generally expect hotels in our programme to meet the required safety and security standard.

 In low-risk geographies, buyers stick to key locations, known brands and hotels with good security standards.
 However, in high-risk areas additional steps should be taken to ensure traveller safety, which can include the involvement of risk management specialists and may include site inspections before accepting hotels into their programmes.
 They will also have pre-trip checks to ensure that travellers do not use high-risk accommodation.